bloxstreet/support/staff-information/store-jobs.md

 * **!stopwork** -> Joins you to the Customers team and prevents you from working.

 While you are on the Employees team, you are on-duty and are expected to work.
 While on the Customers team, you can play as a customer.
-All staff members are allowed to do this.
+All staff members **except** High Ranks are allowed to do this.

 ## Store Departments
 {:.text-red-300}